Isobel Bennett: Life and career

+In 1982 she was awarded the Mueller Medal by the Australian and New Zealand Association for the Advancement of Science.

 Bennett died in Sydney at the age of 98.
 Her papers and a collection of around 500 colour slides covering the last edition of Australian Seashores have been donated to the National Library of Australia and around 400 remaining slides.

-Publications

-In addition to the editions of Australian Seashore, Bennett wrote the following books;